manisarma14/manisarma14/README.md

 # Mani Sarma

-Data Engineer in progress · Bangalore target · Oct 2026

 ---

 ### About

-Frontend Engineer transitioning into Data Engineering.
-Building production-grade data pipelines from scratch.
+Computer Science Graduate passionate about building production-grade data pipelines and analytical systems.
-Currently focused on CDC, streaming, and analytical warehouses.

 ---